-- Use a bright light inside the element to inspect for damage.
+- 4. Use a bright light inside the element to inspect for damage.
 Check the element very carefully for pin holes or other damage that will allow dirt to leak through the paper media.
-Replace element if necessary. - Check the condition and resilience of the radial sealing surface (inside of the open end) of the filter.
-Replace the filter if any cracks, tears, or other damage to the sealing surface are noted. - Without removing, visually inspect the condition of the safety filter for damage or holes.
-The safety filter should only be removed for replacement yearly (or when dirty or damaged).
+Replace filter element if dirty or damaged. - Check the condition and resilience of the radial sealing surface (inside of the open end) of the filter.
+Replace the filter if any cracks, tears, or other damage to the sealing surface are noted. - 6.
+Without removing, visually inspect the condition of the safety filter for damage or holes.
+The safety filter should only be removed for yearly replacement (or when dirty or damaged).